Skip to main content

 Buyers must hold resale exemption certificates to take advantage of this provision of sales tax law.
 This means that the vendor may avoid charging the tax, but now has the obligation to collect, validate and store the exemption certificate in case of audit.

-The rules surrounding sales tax and manufacturing are complex.
-Each state has its method for determining which sales are exempt, related to the materials and equipment used.
+• Manufacturing: The rules surrounding sales tax and manufacturing are complex.
+Each state has its method for determining which purchases are tax-exempt for businesses, related to the materials and equipment used.
 In addition to sales tax, use tax calculations are also difficult for manufacturers.

 Where use tax is concerned, manufacturers purchase many items used in making goods.
 Consumables, raw materials, machinery, and equipment are generally exempt, but not all states have equivalent laws on the books.
 Using a quality service provider like TaxConnex can help your company ensure that you do your sales tax returns correctly and properly handle your exemptions.